 This, in turn, will affect how likely that person is to receive credit and be accepted for a variety of products such as credit cards, mortgages, loans, bank accounts and even mobile phone and gas and electricity contracts.

-However, there are times when your credit report will display something that doesn't seem right, such as a missed bill payment that you paid on time or a technical error by the bank that made it look like you were going too far into your overdraft.
+However, there are times when your credit report will display something that doesn't seem right or incorrect information on your credit report.
+Such as a missed bill payment that you actually paid on time, or a technical error by the bank, that made it look like you were going too far into your overdraft.

 There are unfortunately a range of errors that could crop up in your credit report.

-For example if you received a County Court Judgement and settle it within the required time, it is supposed to come off your record.
+For example, if you received a County Court Judgement and settle it within the required time, it's supposed to come off your record.
 However, in recording that information one of the credit reference agencies in theory might make an administrative error or have not received that information from the creditors.

-It is worth noting, however, that these types of errors are rare.
-Even so, it is important to check your credit report as the consequences could be severe if an error has been sitting there for a long time.
+It's worth noting, however, that these types of errors are rare.
+Even so, it's important to check your credit report, as the consequences could be severe if an error has been sitting there for a long time.